trungle15/ReuseU/sprints/sprint-planning/Sprint_2_Planning.md

 https://github.com/dicarlosofia/ReuseU/issues/44 (Software Design explanation) https://github.com/dicarlosofia/ReuseU/issues/38 (specify interfaces between components at a high level)
 5. Continuous Integration Plan
+    - Create dev and official releases containing the HTMl/CSS/React/Javascript and python code.
+The dev build should be a relatively up to date combination of code.
+The official release should have a series of unit tests that need to pass prior to being pushed.
+The Mocha Javascript testing library can be used for the front end components.
+The library unittest works well for python.
-6. Set up testing framework
+7. Set up testing framework
-7. Create a beta model for ReuseU
+8. Create a beta model for ReuseU

 ## Task breakdown:
 __For the work you plan to do this sprint, summarize the component parts.
 (Ok to just refer to your issue tracker.)__